peering-manager/peering-manager/docs/models/extras/configcontext.md

 # Config Contexts

 Config(uration) contexts can be used to give "context" (or "hints") to tooling that uses Peering Manager as its data source.
 This context is given as a simple JSON snippet, which is able to model properties that Peering Manager by default would not be able to represent.

+## Levels

+They are two levels of config contexts.
+The first one is composed of config contexts objects assigned to an object such as a BGP group, an IXP, ….
+These config contexts can be assigned to multiple objects.
+When merged, ones with higher priorities will override ones with lower priorities.
+The second level is defined with the `local_context_data` field of an object.
+When merged, the data in this field will override data of all other config contexts.

+Note that the strategy for merging config contexts can be tweaked with the `CONFIG_CONTEXT_RECURSIVE_MERGE` and `CONFIG_CONTEXT_LIST_MERGE` settings.

 ## Config Contexts for Routers